Lambwe Christian School for the Deaf, Kenya - Project 042

 PARENT AND FAMILY SUPPORT:

 If you feel you want to make a life better for a Kenyan deaf child, then your investment in helping a child at the Lambwe Christian School for the Deaf, will be deeply appreciated.
-Children can be individually sponsored for £10 per month to give you a feeling of personal involvement with a particular child but all gifts are greatly welcomed so that we can improve the quality of life for these children who deserve a better lot in life.
+Children can be helped by a regular gift to Siloam each month, thereby, giving you a feeling of personal involvement.
+Gifts are greatly welcomed so that we can improve the quality of life for these deprived children who deserve a better lot in life.

-Please increase the value of your donation by accessing the ‘gift aid’ declaration page so that your donation can be increased by 25% (as of October 2020).
+Please don’t forget to increase the value of your donation at no cost to yourself, by accessing the ‘gift aid’ declaration page so that your donation can be increased by 25%.

 Standing Order Form